7 min read

 Decoding Remodeling Terms: The Difference Between Estimates, Bids, Quotes, and Proposals

-By: Allie Brannon | July 15, 2024
+By: The McLennan Team | July 15, 2024

-Topics: Design-Build Homeowner Tips Remodeling Tips
+Topics: Design-Build Remodeling Tips

 You’re ready to begin remodeling your home.
 You’re excited and maybe a little nervous, and you can’t wait to get started.
 You begin talking to contractors and remodeling companies, and suddenly, you’re hit with a lot of new terms: the contractors are talking about estimates, bids, quotes, and proposals, and you don’t understand exactly what they mean.
 Sometimes it seems like they’re being used interchangeably or differently from one professional to another.
 It’s confusing and you’re lost.
 What’s the difference between a proposal and an estimate?
 How can you understand this contractor terminology?